| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 It was therefore crucial for the Republicans to adopt a comprehensive strategy to defend themselves against a possible release

-of the hostages prior to the election.
 The Reagan-Bush campaign began to organize an extensive and sophisticated

 intelligence operation designed to penetrate key agencies of the United States government and to provide early-warning